Articles / Workflow

 Why Automating the Wrong Task Makes Everything Worse

 Automation amplifies whatever you point it at — including bad decisions.
-The businesses that waste money on AI skip one step: auditing the task before automating it.
+The practices that waste money on AI skip one step: auditing the task before automating it.

 Bill Eisenhauer